AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClass.md

   * Introduce one artificial variable for every negative RHS, opposite, sign of the excess var.
 2. Continue with the ordinary simplex algorithm from the basic feasible solution you just obtained.
 Results of phase one:
+* Do the simplex alg on teh auxiliary objective row to optimize the aux. obj. row.
 * If we finish phase one and get optimal but optimal is negative then the LP is infeasible.
 * If we are at optimum and the RHS is negative, the original LP is infeasible.
 * If we are at optimum and the RHS is 0, we are at a basic feasible point.